Nuclear Power in Spain

 ||Endesa (78%); ANAV

-The Program of Advanced Nuclear Plants is working on the development of Westinghouse AP 600 and GE Advanced Boiling Water Reactors.
+The Program of Advanced Nuclear Plants is working on the development of Westinghouse AP600 and GE Advanced Boiling Water Reactor.
 Spain is also participating in the development of European Utility Requirements (EUR) in relation to advanced nuclear technology and is part of the International Atomic Energy Agency's INPRO project.

 Energy Reform Bill